insight-centre/saffron/README.md

 a set of self-contained and independent modules that individually provide distinct analysis of text.
 These modules are as follows

-1. *Corpus Indexing*: Analyses raw text documents in various formats and indexs them for later components
+1. *Corpus Indexing*: Analyses raw text documents in various formats and indexes them for later components
 2. *Topic Extraction*: Extracts keyphrase that are the topics of each single document in a collection